thinkyhead/Marlin/Marlin/src/config/examples/delta/Anycubic/Kossel/README.md

  * Auto Bed Leveling
  * Pause & Filament Change

-**Important**: Before doing anything else after updating the firmware, go to `Configuration > Advanced Settings > Initialize EEPROM` to get rid of old configurations
+**Important**: Before doing anything else after updating the firmware, go to `Configuration > Advanced Settings > Initialize EEPROM` to get rid of old configurations.

 After that you should connect the Z-Probe and start `Configuration > Delta Calibration > Auto Calibration`.
 When it's done don't forget to also do `Configuration > Delta Calibration > Store Settings` to make it permanent.